Plan Your Visit

 There are baby changing facilities in every bathroom at the Museum.
 Please ask a member of staff to point out the nearest bathroom to you.

-Our private tours are held outside of public opening hours, giving you exclusive access to our galleries and collections with an expert guide.
+Our exclusive private tours are held both during and outside of public opening hours, giving you access to our galleries and collections with an expert guide.

 Free talks and activities

 - Clore Learning trolleys on the galleries – every Sunday from 20 July 2014

 - Special Family activities across key holidays including Summer holidays, half-terms and Christmas (daytime: normally 11am-12.30pm and 2-4pm)

 - On many days we offer free short Gallery Talks on key objects and stories from our collections.
 Ask for details at the Information Desk.